-- (1) This Plan may be amended to include provisions for the following: - (a) the interception of water before it reaches a stream or aquifer by plantations or other means, - (b) the management of salt interception schemes, - (c) water return flows, as referred to in Division 5 of Part 2 of Chapter 3 of the Act, - (d) provide for the conversion of regulated river (high security) licences with share components that specify the water source to access licences with share components that specify connected upstream unregulated water sources. - (2) This Plan may be amended to facilitate total extractions reaching the long-term average annual extraction limit or long-term average sustainable diversion limit should an assessment of compliance with those limits made under Part 6 show that total extractions are in the Minister's opinion significantly less than those limits over the long term.

-subject to: - (a) an assessment of compliance with the limits made under Part 6 verifying that total extractions are less than those limits over the long term, - (b) a review and report on the reasons for total extractions being less than the limits over the long term, including recommendations for potential changes to this Plan to increase extractions to the limits and assessment of the impacts of the recommendations on future water allocations to all categories of water access licences, and

-(c) there being no net reduction in the protection of planned environmental water established under clause 16 of this Plan.
+- (1) This Plan may be amended to include provisions for the following: - (a) the interception of water before it reaches a stream or aquifer by plantations or other means, - (b) the management of salt interception schemes, - (c) water return flows, as referred to in Division 5 of Part 2 of Chapter 3 of the Act, - (d) provide for the conversion of regulated river (high security) licences with share components that specify the water source to access licences with share components that specify connected upstream unregulated water sources. - (2) This Plan may be amended to facilitate total extractions reaching the long-term average annual extraction limit or long-term average sustainable diversion limit, subject to: - (a) an assessment of compliance with the limits made under Part 6 verifying that total extractions are less than those limits over the long term, - (b) a review and report on the reasons for total extractions being less than the limits over the long term, including recommendations for potential changes to this Plan to increase extractions to the limits and assessment of the impacts of the recommendations on future water allocations to all categories of water access licences, and - (c) there being no net reduction in the protection of planned environmental water established under clause 16 of this Plan.